minvws/nl-covid19-coronacheck-website/en/guidepost.md

 <div markdown="1">
 Are details about your vaccination found, but does CoronaCheck say no certificate can be made?
 Your test result may be more than 180 days old.
 Then it is no longer possible to make a recovery certificate.

 Were you tested less than 180 days ago?
 Then there may be an error in the test data.
-Please contact the healthcare provider where you were tested.
 If you have been tested at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the data corrected.
+If you have been tested at another test provider, please go to {{ site.data.links.herstelbewijs-elders[page.lang] }} and fill in the form.

 Does that take too long?
 Then you can always book a free test appointment so that you can make a test certificate.
 For example, if you are going to visit an event within a few days.
 Make your appointment through {{ site.data.links.testen-voor-toegang[page.lang] }}.
 </div>